 Mole and Handy—dead, with their blood mixing with the dust and the stones outside.
 Their bodies were so disfigured by the rocks that Flippy could not resist Evil.
 He fell to the floor of the jeep, and when he got up, he had yellow eyes and sharp teeth.

 Evil had emerged.

 Flaky was sitting on her couch, waiting for Flippy to arrive.
 She was worried that she would keep Cuddles and Giggles waiting.
 They wouldn't mind, of course, but Flaky was a very punctual girl.

 As it was, this was the major cause of strain in their relationship.
 Flippy—the normal Flippy—was one of the kindest men she had ever met.
-He is polite, sociable, trusting, and handsome.
-And he is a good provider as his status as a veteran, and the spoils of war that he looted while a soldier, ensured a steady supply of income.
-He is good friends with her other friends—Petunia, Giggles, Cuddles, Toothy, and Sniffles—as evidenced by the fact that they continue to include him in some of their activities even knowing the risks.
+He was polite, sociable, trusting, and handsome.
+And he was a good provider as his status as a veteran, and the spoils of war that he looted while a soldier, ensured a steady supply of income.
+He was good friends with her other friends—Petunia, Giggles, Cuddles, Toothy, and Sniffles—as evidenced by the fact that they continue to include him in some of their activities even knowing the risks.
 And he had captured her heart.

 She decided to call Giggles using her cell phone and inform her that they might be late.
 "Giggles, I'm sorry, but we might be late."

 "He's late—more late than usual.
 I'm beginning to think that he's flipped," Flaky confided.
 "So our date may be postponed by at least two hours.
 Go on ahead without us."

 "Then we'll wait for you.
 Cuddles hadn't arrived too, and I'm not suggesting that he flipped out too!"